 Some time after sharing photos of my my math word walls on social media, a teacher emailed asking if I could make her an 8th grade math word wall.
 Soon after, another teacher asked for one for 7th grade, then 6th grade, then even 5th grade.

-In this post I want to show photos of parts of the math word walls I have made for you marvelous middle school teachers with the most impossible jobs in teaching!
+In this post I want to show photos of the word walls I have made for you marvelous middle school teachers with the most impossible jobs in teaching!

-UPDATE: All math word walls in this post are now also available as digital math word walls, built in GOOGLE Slides.
-These digital math word walls are completely interactive.
-The digital links are found within the print files, so you have access to print color, print black and white and digital.
+UPDATE: All math word walls in this post are now also available as no-prep digital math word walls, built in Google Slides.
+The digital versions are completely interactive and are linked inside the printable PDFs so that you have access to both the printable and digital versions.

-Clicking on the images brings up larger versions of the images where there is also a white board.
-You can add additional info to the white boards or send as-is!
-Your choice.
+Clicking on the images brings up larger versions of the images.
+Students then click the "back to class" button to go back to the main "classroom".
 The digital versions are nice references for students working at home and a support for parents.
+I wrote a post explaining how to share the digital word walls with students here.

 I made this 8th grade math word wall with thoughts of my former 8th graders in mind.
 These are the references I would hang on my walls were it possible to go back in time for a do-over.
 Above are references for systems of equations with proportional and not proportional shown in context.